Addiction as a Coping Mechanism and Healthy Alternatives

 Addiction as a Brain Disease

 Psychoactive substances interact in the brain, disrupting the normal transmission, production, and reabsorption of its chemical messengers.
 Dopamine and serotonin (neurotransmitters involved in feelings of pleasure, motivation, memory functions, reward processing, movement, and learning abilities) are often increased, for example.
-Gamma-aminobutyric acid (GABA), a sort of natural tranquilizer, or its virtual opposite, norepinephrine (adrenaline), may also be stimulated by drug abuse.
+Gamma-aminobutyric acid (GABA), a sort of natural tranquilizer, or its virtual opposite, norepinephrine (adrenaline), may also be stimulated by drug misuse.

 Functions of the central nervous system (CNS), like heart rate, blood pressure, body temperature, and respiration rates, are also impacted by drug and alcohol use.
 Stimulant drugs increase CNS activity while depressants slow it down.
 With repeated drug or alcohol use, the brain becomes dependent on the substances to remain in balance, and difficult withdrawal symptoms occur when the substance wears off.
 Drug use may then become compulsive, and individuals may lose their ability to control how much and how often they use them.